Geolm/ToodeeSculpt/doc/renderer.md

 * tile binning and linked list generation (GPU)
 * rasterization (GPU)

-You can find below more details about the implementation but here are some specific features of this renderer :
+Here are some specific features of this renderer :

 * **anti-aliasing** : all primitives are anti-aliased without additionnal rendertarget or a fullscreen effect.
 It's almost free
 * **alpha-blending** : all blending is done in the shader, you can stack as much alpha blended primitive you want.
 You pay only once the cost of alpha blending